-In the past two decades many companies have installed an S&OP process for a better outlook on the tactical planning horizon, allowing them to anticipate supply & demand imbalances and achieving a feasible supply chain plan.
+In the past two decades, many companies have installed an S&OP process for a better outlook on the tactical planning horizon, allowing them to anticipate supply & demand imbalances and achieve a feasible supply chain plan.
 S&OP has brought great benefits to those companies bringing different functions together to provide more visibility and realize more stability in the supply chain.

-However, today’s supply chain has also become the victim of the fast-paced economy characterized by high competition, high cost pressure, high demanding customers, and lots of short-term fluctuations.
-Accurate planning has never been so important, and it was never so difficult to execute against the plan.
-That is where S&OE comes in: the solution to help you to better monitor your plan execution and deal with short term supply disruptions.
+However, today’s supply chain has also become the victim of a fast-paced economy characterized by high competition, high-cost pressure, high demanding customers, and lots of short-term fluctuations.
+Accurate planning has never been so important, and it was never so difficult to execute the plan.
+That is where S&OE comes in: the solution to help you to better monitor your plan execution and deal with short-term supply disruptions.

-Let us start with emphasizing that S&OE is a distinctive process from S&OP.
+Let us start by emphasizing that S&OE is a distinctive process from S&OP.
 The more familiar S&OP process is typically a monthly process looking out on the 3 to 18 months horizon.
-However, many companies experience that their S&OP agenda is polluted with short term issue discussions, hence the real anticipation on the long term does not happen.
-This results in vicious circles where both issues on the long term and on the short term are not managed efficiently.
-For sure an S&OP meeting is not the right forum to discuss a potential stock out in 3 weeks’ time, nor to validate the impact of that promotion that will start next month.
+However, many companies experience that their S&OP agenda is polluted with short-term issue discussions.
+Hence, the real anticipation in the long term does not happen.
+This results in vicious circles where both issues in the long term and on the short term are not managed efficiently.
+For sure, an S&OP meeting is not the right forum to discuss a potential stock out in 3 weeks’ time, nor to validate the impact of that promotion that will start next month.
 That operational content should be moved to another agenda.
-Yes indeed, the one of S&OE.
-S&OE focuses on the 12 weeks horizon, typically on a weekly level and has exactly the purpose of breaking down the S&OP input into the level of operational decision making.
+Yes, indeed, the one of S&OE.
+S&OE focuses on the 12 weeks horizon, typically on a weekly level, and has exactly the purpose of breaking down the S&OP input into the level of operational decision-making.

 OBJECTIVE 2: Solving problems fast – the weekly cadence offers an operational decision-making forum to analyze problems & agree on solutions quickly.